loiSvelasco/blog/loisrantsblog/content/portfolio/dts/index.md

 ---
-title: "Document tracking System"
+title: "Document Tracking System"
 description: "An enhanced document tracking system for my workplace"
-layout: "simple"
 ---

 {{< alert "github" >}}
 You can view the entire code on my [GitHub](https://github.com/loiSvelasco/sdoin-dts)
 {{< /alert >}}

->Note: This manual is still being written and it is still unfinished.
+This manual is still being written and it is still unfinished.
 ## Enhanced Document Tracking System for SDOIN